-We took the scenic route (OR-213N/Silverton Road NE) through the pretty little town of Silverton, and then switched to OR-214 S, which meanders through hundreds of Christmas tree farms.
-We were so baffled by how many we came across that we tried Googling it, but came up empty on why there is such a heavy concentration of Christmas tree farms in that one area.
-(If any of you are from Oregon and wish to enlighten me, I would greatly appreciate it).
+We took the scenic route (OR-213N/Silverton Road NE) through the pretty little town of Silverton and then switched to OR-214 S, which meanders through hundreds of Christmas tree farms.
+We were so baffled by how many of these farms we came across we tried Googling it but came up empty.
+If any of you are from Oregon and know why there is such a heavy concentration of Christmas tree farms in that one area, please let me know!

-Ah yes, Silver Fall State Park is yet another wonderful reason to visit Oregon.
+Ah yes, Silver Falls State Park is yet another wonderful reason to visit Oregon.